Where trauma occurs on the body during motorcycle accidents depends on many factors. Common motorcycle accident injuries include:

 - Road rash – This injury can happen when the force of impact in a crash caused the motorcyclist to be dragged on the ground.
 The result can be serious cuts, scrapes and bruises that are quite painful.
 Treatment is needed to prevent irritation and infection.
 Cosmetic surgery may also be needed later to repair scarring.

 - Sprains and tears – Motorcyclists may try to pull their bike with extra force in an accident to try to control it, resulting in sprained or torn ligaments, muscles or tendons.
-This can result in pain and problems with mobility.
+These soft tissue injuries can result in pain and problems with mobility.

 Injuries from a motorcycle accident can impact you physically and financially.
 Following a motorcycle accident, you may need diagnostic tests, surgery, hospitalization, medication, physical therapy, home health care and multiple follow-up visits with doctors.
+If you suffered a facial injury, you may need cosmetic surgery.
 Your medical expenses can add up quickly and become overwhelming.

-Whether you were hurt in a left-turn collision at an intersection, rear-ended at a stop sign or injured in a dooring accident, you need an experienced lawyer on your side.
+Whether you were hurt in a left-turn collision at an intersection, rear-ended at a stop sign or injured in a dooring accident, you need an experienced motorcycle accident injury lawyer on your side.

 Our firm builds strong cases that insurance companies must take seriously.
 We fight for the compensation you deserve so you can get the treatment you need.
 If you were injured in a Jacksonville motorcycle accident, learn more about how we can help.
 Contact us to schedule a free consultation with one of our experienced motorcycle accident lawyers.